Nintendo Power: Format

-The magazine was edited at first by Fun Club "President" Howard Phillips, himself an avid gamer.
-While the Fun Club News focused solely on games made in-house by Nintendo, Nintendo Power was created to allow for reviews of games produced by those licensed by Nintendo, such as Konami, Capcom, and the like.
-Nintendo Power's mascot in the late 1980s and early 1990s was Nester, a comic character created by Phillips.
+The magazine was founded by Gail Tilden with support from Nintendo's first Fun Club "President" Howard Phillips, an avid gamer.
+While the Fun Club News focused solely on games made in-house by Nintendo, Nintendo Power was created to allow for reviews of games produced by those licensed by Nintendo, such as Konami and Capcom.
+Nintendo Power's mascot in the late 1980s and early 1990s was Nester, a character created by the staff at Work House, Japan who first appeared in the magazine's Howard and Nester comic strip.
 After Phillips left the company, Nester became the magazine's sole mascot.
 Early issues of the magazine featured a two-page Howard and Nester comic, which was later replaced with the two-page Nester's Adventures, later reduced to one page, and eventually dropped altogether.
 Subsequently, Mario replaced Nester as the mascot of the magazine.
-Later, during the early 2000s, the magazine made another mascot out of its Senior Writer, Alan Averill.
-Apparently very camera-shy, Averill himself never appeared in any photos; rather, he was represented by a plush toy of a Blue Slime from Dragon Quest.
-Fans often clamored to see what Averill actually looked like, but the magazine continued to substitute with photos of the toy, and even claimed that Alan was, in fact, a Blue Slime.
+During the early 2000s, the magazine made another mascot out of its Senior Writer, Alan Averill.
+Apparently very camera-shy, Averill never appeared in any photos; rather, he was represented by a plush toy of a Blue Slime from Dragon Quest.
+Fans often clamored to see what Averill actually looked like, but the magazine continued to substitute photos of the toy, and even claimed that Alan was, in fact, a Blue Slime.
 Eventually, Averill retired from Nintendo Power, joining Nintendo of America's localization department.
 To this day, most fans have never seen a real image of Averill.
 The inclusion of a photo of Mr. T in the Player's Pulse section became a running gag in the early half of 2005.
 Late in the magazine's life, running gags centered on Chuck Norris references and jokes at the expense of writer Chris Shepperd.